 - Present a 3.25 or higher GPA on all graduate work attempted.

 - Submit a personal statement of purpose, not to exceed 200 words, that identifies the applicant’s reasons for pursuing graduate study and how admission into the program relates to the applicant’s professional aspirations.

 - Submit a completed “Disclosure and Affirmation Form” that addresses misconduct disclosure, criminal background check, the Code of Ethics for Educators, and tort liability insurance.

 - Three years school/district experience prior to admission to the program.

 - Submit school/district endorsement and agreement for Residency at the Building or District level.

-For Students Holding Level 5 (or NL-5) Certification and Seeking PL-6 Certification.
+For students holding Tier I Educational Leadership Certification and seeking Tier II Educational Leadership Certification.
 The Program is administered through the Cohort Process, and the course sequence is prescribed and provided to candidates at orientation.
-The Residency is a performance-based internship, which is guided cooperatively by the university and the school/district partner.
+The 750 required hours of clinical practice are embedded throughout coursework, and are guided cooperatively by the university and the school/district partner.

 |EDUR 7130||Educational Research||3|

 |EDUR 8434||Field-Based Educational Research (Prerequisite to EDLD 8839)||3|

 |EDLD 8738||Residency II||3|